 None of that is quite as bad as the characters.
 The original animated Turtles were teenagers – the anthropomorphic design of the characters gave them a wide-eyed innocence that made them endearing and relatable.
 That and the barrage of pop culture trivia and endless arrays of pizzas and skateboarding and infectiously slang terms like “Cowabunga” caught on with people.
 They were characters that kids of the 1980s/90s loved and identified with so much they would dress up as them – there would even be competition among them as to which one’s favourite Turtle was.
 It is hard to imagine anything here inspiring that same pop culture frenzy.

 By contrast here, the characters have been redesigned along the lines of the same ugly block shapes with thick outlines that we get in Teen Titans Go!
 (2014- ).
 The Turtles here have their names shortened to Leo, Raph, Mikey and Donnie.
-I don’t know – does that make them more hip or something or do the producers figure that giving them the names of Renaissance artists is too high falutin’ for the dumbed-down version they trying to peddle?
+I don’t know – does that make them more hip, or do the producers figure that giving them the names of Renaissance artists is too high falutin’ for the dumbed-down version they trying to peddle?
 And when the characters go into their usual babble amid the Ritalin-deprived mania of the visuals, the result is just incredibly annoying.
 The characters have also been powered up way more than the originals ever were, including devices that allow the creation of energy shields and mystical powers allowing them to create the time portal.

 None of this is as bad as the characterisation of April O’Neil.
 In the original, April was a girl reporter for the local tv station outfitted in distinctive red hair and yellow raincoat.
 This has remained in most of the subsequent incarnations.
 Here however, she is reconceived as a nerdy, bespectacled African-American teenager in high school who talks with a sassy streetwise voice and wades into action alongside the Turtles wielding a baseball bat.
 To coin the phrase that seems to be slung about with just about every remake or reboot these days: “It’s ain’t my Teenage Mutant Ninja Turtles.”